General Facts about Ants

 Ant Appearance / Identification

 Ants are generally easy to recognize; their colour is usually black, dark brown, red, or tan in colour.
 Depending on the species, their size can range from 1.5 mm to 13 mm in length.
 Like all insects, the body of an ant is divided in three distinct parts: head, thorax and abdomen.
 The thorax is joined to the abdomen by constricted petioles, also known as nodes.
 Depending on the species, some ants have a single node and others have two nodes.
-All ants have three pairs of legs used for walking, and they do not have wings, except for the reproductive swarmers, which have two pairs of functional wings used for mating and dispersal flights.
+All ants have three pairs of legs and they do not have wings, except for the reproductive swarmers, which have two pairs of functional wings used for mating and dispersal flights.

 Ants are social insects that live in colonies with populations often reaching hundreds of thousands.
 Most ant colonies build nests in soil.
 Some species, like Carpenter Ants, tunnel into wood to create nesting chambers.
 A typical ant colony consists of three distinct social castes: the queen, drones, and workers.
 Most colonies have one queen and a vast number of workers, but the colonies of some species can have multiple queens.
 The queen’s function is to lay eggs and control activities of the nest via pheromone communication.
 The most likely to be seen outside the nest during non-swarming season are the workers.
 The workers forage for food to carry back to the colony.
-Foraging often brings ants into the home, because they are attracted to nearly any food humans may leave out.
+Foraging often brings ants into the home because they are attracted to nearly any food humans may leave out.
 Sugary foods, meats, and grease are particularly attractive to ants.

 Do Ants Bite?

 Most ant species in Canada rarely bite humans.
 Ants have mouth parts that have adapted for biting and chewing solid food.
 Some species jaws are strong enough to bite through human skin, but most cannot.
 Ant species such as Black Carpenter Ants can bite if provoked.
-Some ant species including European Fire ants sting/inject formic acid into the wound, which causes a burning sensation at the site of the bite.
+Some ant species including European Fire Ants sting/inject formic acid into the wound, which causes a burning sensation at the site of the bite.

 Ants with Wings

-Ant colonies feature a hierarchical social structure in which thousands of sterile female workers maintain the nest, forage for food, care for larvae, and protect one or more queens, New reproductive queens and males are characterized by their wings, which worker ants lack.
-In a ritual known as a nuptial flight the winged ants, the ants depart from existing colonies when prompted by the weather, fly to a new location, and mate.
+Ant colonies feature a hierarchical social structure in which thousands of sterile female workers maintain the nest, forage for food, care for larvae, and protect one or more queens.
+New reproductive queens and males are characterized by their wings, which worker ants lack.
+In a ritual known as a nuptial flight the winged ants, depart from existing colonies when prompted by the weather, fly to a new location, and mate.
 They mate in swarms either aerially or terrestrially.
 The newly mated queens then fly off to locate a new nesting site, detach their wings, and lay eggs.
 Winged males, exist solely to mate and they die after completing the mating with the queen.
 The swarming presence of winged ants indoors, especially during winter, strongly indicates a nearby colony.

 Problems Caused by Ants